39 Profiteers Fined - UrduPoint

 39 Profiteers Fined

-FAISALABAD, (UrduPoint / Pakistan Point News - 11th Jun, 2021 ) :Special p.rice control magistrates have imposed fine on 39 shopkeepers on charge of profiteering in various parts of the city.
+FAISALABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2021 ) :Special price control magistrates imposed fine on 39 shopkeepers on charge of profiteering in various parts of Faisalabad on Sunday.

-A spokesman for the local administration said on Friday that the price control magistrates inspected 966 shops in 53 markets and bazaars and found 39 shopkeepers involved overcharging and profiteering.
+A spokesman for the administration said that the price control magistrates inspected more than 1000 shops in 64 markets and bazaars to check prices of various daily use items.

-The magistrates imposed a fine of Rs 43,000 on them and warned that they would be sent behind the bars if they did not mend their ways.
+They found 39 shopkeepers involved in overcharging and profiteering.
+Therefore, the magistrates imposed a fine of Rs.59,000 on them and warned that they would be sent behind the bars if they did not mend their ways.